netioproducts/PyNetio/README.md

 for more information about commands see `Netio device CMD --help`

-You can also use configuration file, specified wia `--config netio.ini`.
+You can also use configuration file, specified wia `--config netio.ini` or wia `NETIO_CONFIG` environment variable.
-For explanation and example of the configration file see [examples](examples/netio.example.ini)
+For explanation and example of the configuration file see [examples](examples/netio.example.ini)

 example usage:
 ```
 # toggle output 1
-Netio -u admin --password secret --cert mycert.pem netio.localhost SET 1 TOGGLE
+NETIO_PASSWORD=secret Netio -u admin --cert mycert.pem netio.localhost SET 1 TOGGLE

 # get information about device. credentials sourced from netio.ini
 Netio --cert netio.ini netio.localhost INFO